Tom Watson steps down as Labour deputy leader and MP

 Mr Corbyn had made efforts to build bridges with his deputy in recent weeks but shadow cabinet colleagues said he appeared detached and had failed to attend a number of recent meetings.

-He has also become an advocate for healthy eating and exercise, after drastically losing weight following a diagnosis of type 2 diabetes. – Guardian
+He has also become an advocate for healthy eating and exercise, after drastically losing weight following a diagnosis of type 2 diabetes. – PA/Guardian